reactjs/react.dev/src/content/blog/2024/04/01/react-19.md

 Today we're releasing React Server Components as semver stable in React 19.
 This means libraries that ship Server Components and Server Actions can target React 19 as a peer dependency for use in frameworks that support the [Full-stack React Architecture](/learn/start-a-new-react-project#which-features-make-up-the-react-teams-full-stack-architecture-vision).

+For more, see the docs for [React Server Components](/reference/full-stack/server-components).

 <DeepDive>

 #### How do I use Server Components? {/*how-do-i-use-server-components*/}